Climate Careers

 Further Resources:

-Climatebase.org keeps a large database of jobs working on climate, both in private companies and non-profits, sorted by sector (agriculture, software, etc.) They also have a “fellowship program” meant to help jump-start climate careers which charges tuition but also offers scholarships.
+Climatebase.org keeps a large, all-purpose database of jobs working on climate, both in private companies and non-profits, sorted by sector (agriculture, software, etc.) They also have a “fellowship program” meant to help jump-start climate careers which charges tuition but also offers scholarships.

-Terra.do is a platform (with a phone app) aimed at helping professionals transition into careers working on climate.
+Terra.do is a platform aimed at helping professionals transition into careers working on climate.
 They offer courses, taught by professionals working in the field, designed to help orient people in the field.
 They charge a fee for these courses, but also offer scholarships.

 For inspiration, read through this epic thread of people who have changed careers to work on climate: